Cost-oblivious storage reallocation: Footprint Minimization

 Case 1: The $i$th buffer contains $\Omega(\epsilon' V(i))$ volume of objects, for concreteness, say at least $\epsilon' V(i) / 2$ volume.

 Case 2: The $i$th buffer is \defn{underfull}, i.e., contains less than $\epsilon' V(i) / 2$ volume.
-Case 2 occurs because of various kinds of roundoff.
+Case 2 occurs because of roundoff.
 Specifically, $\epsilon' V(i)$ may not be large enough to accommodate even one object in size-class $i$.

 We first deal with Case~1.
 We need to show that the initial allocation cost of objects in the buffer is sufficient to pay for the reallocation cost of objects in the payload segment.
 Since the objects in the buffer belong to the $i$th or earlier size classes, they can each have size at most $2^i$.
-For monotonic subadditive functions, $f(x)/x$ (the cost per unit) is nonincreasing, so the cost of allocating the objects in the buffer is at least $\Omega((f(2^i)/2^i)(\epsilon' V(i)))$.
+The cost per unit size, $f(x)/x$, is nonincreasing, so the cost of allocating the objects in the buffer is at least $\Omega((f(2^i)/2^i)(\epsilon' V(i)))$.
 Since $f$ is subadditive, we have $f(2^i) = O(f(2^{i-1}))$, which implies that this buffer cost is at least $\Omega((f(2^{i-1})/2^{i-1})(\epsilon' V(i)))$.
 If we charge each buffered object for $\Theta(1/\epsilon')$ reallocations, it follows that we can afford the total cost of at most $(f(2^{i-1})/2^{i-1})V(i)$ to reallocate all objects in the payload segment.
-Observing that each object is only flushed once (after an object moves to the payload segment, it stays there until deallocated) completes this case.
+This case is completed by observing that each object is only flushed once: after an object moves to the payload segment, it stays there until it is deallocated.

 We next deal with Case~2, where buffer~$i$ is underfull.
 Buffer~$i$ participates in the buffer-flush operation because some object belonging to size class $i' \leq i$ is placed in some buffer for size class $j > i$.
 We charge that object for flushing any underfull buffers between size class $i'$ and size class $j$.
 (There may be many such objects, which only decreases the cost per object---we pessimistically charge only a single object.)